 It’s easiest to dial in these movement patterns on a purpose-built machine like Lee’s RipRow™, or within the controlled circumstances of a pump track.
+Both are great for developing your mountain biking skills.
 When you start timing things properly, you are rewarded with speed, regardless of whether you are on a smooth pump track, or rowing your way through a rock garden.

-A less expected benefit of proper Rowing and Anti-Rowing is the ability to improve your braking.
+A less expected benefit of mastering the mountain biking techniques of Rowing and Anti-Rowing is the ability to improve your braking.
 The power of your brakes is only as good as your traction.
 While a more knobby tire may help you get more traction, the biggest aid to traction is increased weight.

-As you Row and Anti-Row over obstacles, you bike follows a pattern of weighting and unweighting.
-If you can time your braking to coincide with the times when your body is coming down toward the bike, you can effectively increase your weight while breaking and decrease the distance it takes to come to a complete stop.
+As you Row and Anti-Row over obstacles, your bike follows a pattern of weighting and unweighting.
+If you can time your braking to coincide with the times when your body is coming down toward the bike, you can effectively increase your weight while braking and decrease the distance it takes to come to a complete stop.

-While we typically think of rock gardens, jumps and drops as obstacles that require the Row and Anti-Row movement patterns, turns are another great opportunity to use them.
+While we typically think of rock gardens, jumps, and drops as obstacles that require profession-level mountain biking skills, the Row and Anti-Row movement patterns work well in turns as well.
 If you’ve ever watched a good rider ride a pump track, you’ll notice them gaining speed through turns rather than scrubbing speed off.
 Part of this comes down to entering the turn wide and carrying a high line on a berm to maintain speed, and the other part comes down to timing the Row, Anti-Row pattern with the shape of the turn.

 As you enter the turn, you will want to Anti-Row into the turn, allowing you to Row at the apex and Anti-Row on your way out, providing maximizing traction when it matters most and utilizing the curvature of the berm to increase momentum.